 More than 100 bilateral boundaries separate African nations.
 These boundaries impede continental trade and integration by imposing financial costs on businesses and creating uncertainties.

-Measures including border control coordination, travel assurance programs, and pre-arrival customs processing may help cross-border trade, but they also need cooperation among neighbouring nations.
+Measures including border control coordination, travel assurance programs, and pre-arrival customs processing may help cross-border trade, but they also need cooperation among neighboring nations.

 However, several African regional economic communities have already launched ambitious trade and transportation facilitation programs to stimulate cross-border trade.
 Governments and stakeholders must enhance these regional programs and include Africa’s private sector in their execution.